wootzapp/w8-domdiff-bench/README.md

 | Desktop authoring | `wootz-runtime` | `9225` | `16081` | `15900` |
 | Desktop automated recorder | `wootz-desktop-browser-replay-001` | `49325` | `16181` | `15901` |

 Use `wootz-desktop-browser-replay-001` for automated DOM recording.
-Do not use the desktop authoring container for recorder runs.

 ## What this runner does